IntersectMBO/ouroboros-network/doc/Genesis-delta-estimate.md

 to consider.

  * network partition on the order of days, eg undersea cable cut
+ > [NJD]Our approach to this is to "ensure" (e.g. get large scale / multiple stakepool operators) to "circle" the world - this is the current approach in the federated setting.
+By having fixed interconnects between say Frankfurt, Singapore and Ohio that ensures that (in the absence of major failures) the traffic goes both east and west.
+ >
+ > IP routing will "recover" but, as we saw this week (AWS S3 issues / github performance etc) with a US cable cut, many services are implicitly dependent on worst case service bounds (on the delay and loss of their packet exchanges) and do not degrade gracefully under such conditions.
+ >
+ > My main concern here is not the steady state, but the dynamics, we can quantify this during initial deployments by use of suitable tracing and analysis.
+Gut feeling is that our design/implementation should cope - but we need to build in the verification.
+A lot of these gross failures that are seen in large scale services have short term failures that are not captured or just plain ignored.
+Best intution is that this is a sort of condensation phenomena that needs to be tracked for long term stablity.
+ >
+ > A decentralised system does not have the fallback that there is a single management entity that can "fix" issues - and that is the fallback situtation for all the current players in the larger scale internet.
+   [/NJD]

  * network partition on the order of minutes, eg BGP (?) reroute.